csev/dj4e-samples/README.md

     cd dj4e-samples
     pip3 install -r requirements.txt
     python3 manage.py migrate
+    python3 manage.py createsuperuser
     python3 manage.py runscript gview_load
     python3 manage.py runscript many_load

-These samples may be updated from time to tims so you might want to get updates using `git pull`.
+These samples may be updated from time to time so you might want to get updates using `git pull`.
 Also if there are bugs, you are welcome to submit a Pull Request on github.